Constitutie van de Postunie van de Staten van het Amerikaanse Werelddeel, Spanje en Portugal

 asumiendo su responsabilidad de asegurar, a toda persona, prestaciones postales de calidad, tanto en el servicio interno como en el internacional;

-advirtiendo que resulta imperioso que, además, dichos Operadores actúen en todos los ámbitos del mercado postal como empresas dinámicas y eficientes;
+advirtiendo que resulta imperioso que, además, dichos operadores actúen en todos los ámbitos del mercado postal como empresas dinámicas y eficientes;

 adoptan, bajo reserva de ratificación, la presente Constitución.